 - Expats provide the business with consistency – An expatriate worker is already proficient in the culture and processes of the local company and can bring that knowledge to the new office or branch in the foreign territory.

 - They have better knowledge of the business – Most expatriates already know how the business works, and this is an important skill for your overseas employees to pick up – especially when establishing a new office.
 As a business owner, you want your international office to work faultlessly with your local headquarters, and an expatriate can ensure that happens.

 - Global Expats Combat Overseas Talent Shortages – Expats provide the skills that your business need when the local talent pool is limited.
-Whilst developing markets benefit from low labor costs, this is often met with a skill gap in the labor market.
+Whilst developing markets benefit from low labour costs, this is often met with a skill gap in the labour market.

 Thus, sending an expat who has already proven themselves in the workplace can provide local employees with an example of the strong work ethic, motivation, skills, and expertise that they can emulate.